ru0302/2022-oop-assignment/README.md

 It will run it and then play the audio and show visualisations
 # How it works
 The Visualisation has its own class and all are in the same package
-# What I am most proud of in the assignment